Rachel Antonoff

-Rachel Antonoff is an American fashion designer known for her whimsical, vintage-inspired clothing and outspoken political messaging.
+Rachel Antonoff (born June 15, 1981) is an American fashion designer known for her detailed and vintage clothing and their political themes, especially activism.
 She launched her label in 2008, drawing attention for products such as her “reproductive tee” and slogan sweatshirts that blend activism with style.
 Her designs have been worn by celebrities such as Lena Dunham and Zooey Deschanel, and her unconventional fashion presentations—often involving musical theater and short films—have earned her a reputation for creativity and inclusivity.
 A longtime advocate for LGBTQ rights, Antonoff is also a co-founder of The Ally Coalition.
 She is the sister of musician Jack Antonoff.

 Early life and interest

 Born in Teaneck, New Jersey, Rachel Antonoff was raised in nearby New Milford, where she and her brother Jack Antonoff, singer and songwriter of Bleachers and lead guitarist of the indie rock band Fun, would commute to the Upper West Side to attend the Professional Children's School where Rachel studied theater.
 Her younger sister, Sarah, died of brain cancer at the age of 13.
 Growing up, Rachel and her brother Jack became very involved in the punk rock and hardcore music scene in the 1990s.
 When Jack went on tour with his band around the country, Rachel tagged along.
 Later Antonoff attributed this experience with influencing the way in which she creates.
 During her twenties, she attended Fordham University and briefly worked as a freelance writer after graduation.
 During the same time, Antonoff loved clothing and frequently discussed designing clothes with her roommate at the time.

 When Antonoff was 22, she and her roommate and best friend began their fashion business, Mooka Kinney.
 They took three print designs and some fabric to their childhood neighbor and seamstress in New Jersey who sewed six samples in her basement.
 The first dress was called the "Swan Dress," a sleeveless baby doll mini dress made out of a green printed fabric with swans found at Mood, a well known fabric store in New York City.
 From there, the two got some friends to model their designs and sent the photos to Antonoff's contacts.
 The only response the pair received was from Teen Vogue who scheduled a meeting to meet Antonoff and her partner and to see the samples.
 After the meeting the contact wrote a story about the two and made a call to the buyer at Barneys New York.
 After the phone call the buyer placed an order for 300 units.